alfiosalanitri/wireguard-client-connection-notification/README.md

 ## How to use:
 - Clone this repo into your server with wireguard installed
-- Rename .config.example to .config and edit the file with your telegram chat id and bot token
+- Rename .config.example to .config and edit the file with your telegram chat id and telegram bot token
+- Make sure to add it to the root user's cron as elevated privileges are required to view the tunnel info.
 - Open the terminal and type:
   - `sudo -s`
   - `chmod +x /path/to/wireguard-client-connection-notification/wg-clients-guardian`
+  - `cp .config-example .config`
   - `sudo crontab -e`
   - `* * * * * cd /path/to/wireguard-client-connection-notification && /path/to/wireguard-client-connection-notification/wg-clients-guardian /path/to/wireguard-client-connection-notification/.config > /dev/null 2>&1`